DangeloCFrancis/ppol6803_final_project/README.md

 ## Methodology

-To assess the 'predictability' of voters, we trained a Classification and Regression Tree (CART) model to provide a probability that a survey respondent voted 'conservatively' or 'liberally'[^1].
+To assess the 'predictability' of voters, we trained a Classification and Regression Tree (CART) model and Principal Component Analysis (PCA) to provide a probability that a survey respondent voted 'conservatively' or 'liberally'[^1].
 Our primary data for analysis and modeling will be survey data from the [American National Election Studies](https://electionstudies.org/), a collaboration between Duke University,the University of Michigan,the University of Texas at Austin (UT Austin),